Auburn vs. USC: Sportsbook promo codes, odds, spread, over/under - December 17

 Auburn vs. USC Betting Trends

-- Auburn has compiled a 3-4-0 record against the spread this season.
+- Auburn has covered three times in seven matchups with a spread this season.

-- So far this season, two of the Tigers games have gone over the point total.
+- Tigers games have gone over the point total twice this season.

-- USC has put together a 3-3-0 record against the spread this season.
+- USC has covered three times in six chances against the spread this season.

-- In the Trojans' six chances this season, the combined scoring has gone over the point total five times.
+- A total of five Trojans games this year have hit the over.

 Auburn Futures Odds